Where The Gods Go

 Kevin Rigathi

-Kevin Rigathi runs an ICT solutions and investment consultancy based in Kenya.
+Kevin Rigathi is a Kenyan speculative fiction writer based in Nairobi.
 Over the years, a near addiction for creating things has seen him don multiple hats as a writer, digital artist, software developer, sound editor and podcaster.
 His stories include ‘Where The Gods Go" and ‘A War of Harmony.’
 Additionally, he serves as the writer and host of the Kenyan history podcast, "The Kenyan Experiment."